furqan5911/Reports/06.Training Needs Assessment/Training need6.md

-Response: Here's a comprehensive Training Needs Assessment table tailored for TechSolvers Inc.'s digital transformation.
+: Here's a comprehensive Training Needs Assessment table tailored for TechSolvers Inc.'s digital transformation.
 Each row addresses the specific needs of different stakeholder groups based on the provided chat history:

 ### Training Needs Assessment Table